Pelagic zone: Food web

 Compared to terrestrial environments, marine environments have biomass pyramids which are inverted at the base.
 In particular, the biomass of consumers (copepods, krill, shrimp, forage fish) is larger than the biomass of primary producers.
 This happens because the ocean's primary producers are tiny phytoplankton which tend to have a fast life history (are r-strategists that grow and reproduce rapidly) so a small mass can have a fast rate of primary production.
 In contrast, terrestrial primary producers, such as mature forests, often have a slow life history (are K-strategists that grow and reproduce slowly) so a much larger mass is needed to achieve the same rate of primary production.

 Because of this inversion, it is the zooplankton that make up most of the marine animal biomass.
 As primary consumers, they are the crucial link between the primary producers (mainly (phytoplankton) and the rest of the marine food web (secondary consumers).

 If phytoplankton dies before it is eaten, it descends from the euphotic zone down through the pelagic water column as part of the marine snow, and settles into the depths of sea.
 In this way, phytoplankton sequester about 2 billion tons of carbon dioxide in the ocean each year, causing the ocean to become a sink of carbon dioxide holding about 90% of all sequestered carbon.

 In 2010 researchers found whales carry nutrients from the depths of the ocean back up the pelagic water column to the surface using a process they called the whale pump.
 Whales feed at deeper levels in the ocean where krill is found, but return regularly to the surface to breathe.
 There whales defecate a liquid rich in nitrogen and iron.
 Instead of sinking, the liquid stays at the surface where phytoplankton consume it.
 In the Gulf of Maine the whale pump provides more nitrogen than the rivers.

 Observing and sampling methods

-Exploring and learning more about the ocean is a main factor to ocean resource management, which sustainably manages how much and how fast we use the oceans resources.
-Ocean exploration also observes patterns in the oceans weather and climate, and the means why which they were affected.
-Researchers are better able to understand and see natural phenomena such as earthquakes and tsunamis and react accordingly.
-Scientists and researchers have developed many methods to sample the ocean biome, and pelagic fish.
+Exploring and learning more about the ocean is a main factor to ocean resource management, which sustainably manages how much and how fast we use the ocean’s resources.
+Ocean exploration also observes patterns in the ocean’s weather and climate, and the means by which they were affected.
+With this data, researchers are better able to understand and see natural phenomena such as earthquakes and tsunamis and react accordingly.
+Scientists and researchers have developed many methods to sample the ocean biome and pelagic fish.